 From capital cities to small, historic towns, our Danube Waltz highlights give you a sneak peak at one popular European Viking River Cruises itinerary.
-We enjoyed this fabulous trip on the Viking Freya in April 2016, a few months after our Romantic Mediterranean trip with Viking Ocean Cruises.
+We enjoyed this fabulous trip on the Viking Freya in April 2016, a few months after our Romantic Mediterranean trip and before our Midnight Sun cruise with Viking Ocean Cruises.
 We looked forward to learning how the river and ocean cruises would differ as we explored beautiful cities of Europe and the lovely Wachau Valley.

 This was our first river cruise, and we were happy to discover that our Veranda Stateroom would be a cozy, compact, and very comfortable “home” for our eight day voyage.
 The king-size bed, desk and tiny sitting area were enhanced by the large, sliding glass doors to the veranda.
 Stretching the width of our room, the glass brought in welcome light and beautiful views during our journey.